shazkhan2/Ruby_Challenges/04-Testing/day-01-intro-to-testing/02-objects/README.md

 ## Go Further

-Once all your tests are green, add some more tests (or extend the class with more methods, and test those!)
+Once all your tests are written and green, add some more tests (or extend the class with more methods, and test those!)

 ## Key Learning Points